internet-computer-protocol/evm-rpc-canister/README.md

 ### API Keys are stored in the Canister

 Registered API keys are available to IC nodes in plaintext.
 While the canister memory is not exposed generallly to users, it is available to node providers and to canister controllers.
 In the future features such as SEV-SNP will enable privacy of canister memory, but until we have those features the API keys should not be considered to be entirely safe from leakage and potential misuse.
 API key providers should limit the scope of their API keys and monitor usage detect any misuse.

+### Registered API providers should be aware that their costs are *per-call* which is per node in the subnet

+Application subnets have some number of nodes (typically 13), so a `json_rpc_request` call will result in 13 HTTP outcalls using the registered API key.
+API providers should be aware of this when accounting for costs, rate and operation limits.